chengyitang/Versus/README.md

 ```

 ## Author
-This is a personal side project by [Your Name].
+This is a personal side project by Cheng-Yi Tang.

 Feel free to fork, use, or contribute!